joelparkerhenderson/system-quality-attributes/doc/repeatability/index.md

 </span>

+**Define repeatable:** <span data-chatgpt-prompt="define repeatable (computers and software)">Repeatable in the context of computers and software refers to the ability of a process or operation to be executed multiple times with consistent results.
+In other words, a repeatable process or operation should produce the same output or behavior every time it is executed under the same conditions.
+This is important in software development and testing to ensure consistent and reliable results.
+It also allows for automation of processes, as they can be programmed to run repeatedly without requiring manual intervention.</span>

 ## See Also

 * [Wikipedia: Repeatability](https://wikipedia.org/wiki/Repeatability)

 * [Dictionary: repeat](https://www.dictionary.com/browse/repeat): Repeat. to do or say something again.

-* [OpenAI: repeatable](https:://openai.com): <span data-chatgpt-prompt="define repeatable (computers and software)">Repeatable in the context of computers and software refers to the ability of a process or operation to be executed multiple times with consistent results.
-In other words, a repeatable process or operation should produce the same output or behavior every time it is executed under the same conditions.
-This is important in software development and testing to ensure consistent and reliable results.
-It also allows for automation of processes, as they can be programmed to run repeatedly without requiring manual intervention.</span>